Sarandë: Modern history

 In the early 19th century during the rule of Ali Pasha, British diplomat William Martin Leake reported that there existed a small settlement under the name Skala or Skaloma next to the harbor.
 Following the Ottoman administrative reform of 1867, a müdürluk (independent unit) of Sarandë consisting of no other villages was created within the kaza (district) of Delvinë.
 Sarandë in the late Ottoman period until the Balkan Wars (1912–1913) consisted of only a harbour being a simple commercial station without permanent residents or any institutional community organisation.
 The creation of the Saranda müdürluk was related to the desires of Ottoman authorities to upgrade the port and reduce the economic dependence of the area on Ioannina and Preveza.
 In 1878, a Greek rebellion broke out, with revolutionaries taking control of Sarandë and Delvinë.
 This was suppressed by Ottoman troops, who burned twenty villages in the region.
+Sarandë itself was burnt by the Greek rebels.
 One of the earliest photographs of Saranda dates from 3 March 1913 and shows Greek soldiers in the main street during the course of the Second Balkan War.
 Saranda was an important city in the Autonomous Republic of Northern Epirus.